TheColvinCo/colvin-deploy-action/README.md

 ## Expected variables

-In the main action of each project, we will specify the variables block, like this example.
+In the main Action of each project, we will specify the variables block, like this example.

 ```sh
 env: